10 Things I’ve Learned From Travelling Solo Around New Zealand

 In some countries, the idea of a woman setting out on her own is still frowned upon or just unfamiliar.
 Not here!

 Most Kiwis (boys and girls) go on their OE or overseas experience after finishing high-school.
 And that is not just within New Zealand.
-Southeast Asia and Europe are the most popular destinations to spend a year in, working, travelling and getting some new experiences before moving back to Aotearoa and possibly getting a house!
+Southeast Asia and Europe are the most popular destinations to spend a year in, working, traveling and getting some new experiences before moving back to Aotearoa and possibly getting a house!

 The question, “where are you from?” sends shivers down my spine.
 I never know how to answer it.
 While I am 100% Greek born and proud of my heritage, I spend most of my childhood living in different countries and became accustomed to and close to the culture, language, sights and traditions of different places.